Creamy Chicken Enchiladas is a family favorite that comes together quickly and is full of flavor.

 - Preheat oven to 350 degrees F.

-- Melt butter in a medium saucepan, saute onions until tender.
-Once the onions are tender remove the skillet from the heat and stir in the diced tomatoes and chilis, sour cream, and soup.
+- Once the onions are tender remove the skillet from the heat and stir in the diced tomatoes and chilies, sour cream, and soup.
 Mix until well blended.

 - Remove 3/4 cup of the mixture for the sauce.